Interviewing, Part 2: Doing the Talking

 Questions to Ask

-What lines of research do you envision working on for the next 5 years?
+- What lines of research do you envision working on for the next five years?

-Are there specific hurdles that you want your students achieve (e.g., a first authored paper within the first 3 years, a conference presentation, etc.)
+- Are there specific hurdles that you want your students to achieve (e.g., a first-authored paper within the first three years, a conference presentation, etc.)

 Questions to Prepare For

-What experiences do you have that has prepared you to pursue this degree/career?
+- What experiences do you have that have prepared you to pursue this degree/career?

 Questions to Ask

-Laura E. Buffardi, Ph.D. is a graduate school admission consultant in Psychology and related fields.
-Visit her website: www.gradadmissionsconsulting.com to learn more about improving your graduate school application.
-Follow Laura on Twitter for links to current grad school admissions news.
+Laura E. Buffardi, Ph.D. is a graduate school admission consultant in psychology and related fields.
+Visit her website to learn more about improving your graduate school application.